20 NYC Bars Where You Can Meet New People guide image

 There’s a lot of charm and a hint of romance in the red accents and natural wines at this Bushwick wine bar.
 That said, this isn’t the sort of dimly-lit date spot where people will be tucked away with a lover they’ve already locked down.
 It’s a small open space with a large rooftop patio where people mingle as a musical guest plays some tunes.

-This two-story spot on the corner of 11th and Berry has a ground-floor space with tropical plants, high ceilings, and a big vibrant mural in addition to a clubby downstairs room where you can dance beneath a disco ball with a bunch of people you’ve probably been eyeing at the Williamsburg Trader Joe’s.
-The downstairs is only open on Fridays and Saturdays (starting at 9pm), so that’s when you should stop by if you’re looking for a more social scene.
+This two-story spot on the corner of 11th and Berry has a ground-floor space with tropical plants and high ceilings, in addition to a clubby downstairs room where you can dance beneath a disco ball with a bunch of people you’ve probably been eyeing at the Williamsburg Trader Joe’s.
+The downstairs is usually only open Thursday through Saturday, so that’s when you should stop by if you’re looking for a more social scene.

 Le Dive is in the middle of Dimes Square, the perennially-packed Lower East Side micro-neighborhood where fashion trends go to live fast and die young.
 If Nolita Dirtbag doubles as your Tinder, go here and strike up a conversation with the person wearing high socks with loafers seated next to you.
-The space itself is fairly small, with a handful of stools and a single row of tables, but the seating-filled plaza out front has plenty of room for anyone who wants to sniff natural wine and make plans to meet up at Clandestino at 2am.
+The space itself is fairly small, with a handful of stools and a single row of tables, but the plaza out front has plenty of room for anyone who wants to sniff natural wine.

 If you find yourself asking why they have both disco balls AND paper lanterns, you don't understand the true appeal of Industry Bar.
 Is it gaudy?
 Yes.
 But if a gay bar is too sharply dressed, can you really trust its true intentions?
 Who really financed this place, anyway?
 Saturdays are the right night to be here—it’s a great, energetic crowd with very high odds of meeting someone new.

 We’re not going to make any promises, but there’s a decent chance you'll leave this West Village bar with someone’s number.
-Happiest Hour has a retro 1950s thing happening, so when you walk inside, you feel like you’ve been transported back to a time when meeting people actually happened in real life.
-If all else fails, know that there’s an excellent burger waiting for you as the best kind of consolation prize.
+Happiest Hour has a retro 1950s theme, so when you walk inside, you feel like you’ve been transported back to a time when meeting people actually happened in real life.
+If all else fails, there’s an excellent burger waiting for you as the best kind of consolation prize.

 The Penrose is one of the best places on the Upper East Side to meet people whose names you forget mid-conversation.
-A cross between a pub and a nice cabin you'd find Upstate, this spacious bar is pretty much the neighborhood clubhouse.
+A cross between a pub and a nice cabin you'd find upstate, this spacious bar is pretty much the neighborhood clubhouse, and it’s usually filled with folks who really want you to know that they played sports in college.
 It has a good selection of beer and cocktails, as well as an expansive menu with everything from steak frites to fish tacos.

 Chase Sapphire Card Ad